2BYYYY/team-ambot-bantala-rag/README.md

 - Cloud Run Services (Function) – Handles user queries and performs the RAG workflow via HTTP-based JSON requests/responses.

-- Gemini – llm model used to generate responses based on the relevant context.
+- Gemini – LLM model used to generate responses based on the relevant context.

-- BigQuery – Where the embedded chunks is stored
+- BigQuery – Where the embedded chunks are stored

 ⚙️ Architecture Overview:

-When A user sends a question to the Bantala Chatbot, Cloud Run Service Receives the query as a JSON payload and initiates the RAG pipeline.
+When a user sends a question to the Bantala Chatbot, Cloud Run Service receives the query as a JSON payload and initiates the RAG pipeline.

 The query is embedded using Vertex AI embedding models.